Muse-IRS/aetios-muse-systemic-matrix/LICENSING.md

 Silence-First Framework (SSF)

 Version: 1.1
-Status: Public reference — informational notice (non-binding)
+Status: Public reference — non-binding governance notes
 Last update: 2026

 ---

-## 1. Scope of This Document
+## 1. Scope

-This document clarifies the licensing and usage context of the **Aétios Muse Systemic Matrix (AMSM)** repository and its core component, the **Silence-First Framework (SSF)**.
+This document explains how licensing is handled in this repository.

-It does **not** replace, override, or modify the Apache License 2.0.
+It does **not** replace the Apache License 2.0.
-It is provided as an **informational notice** describing:

-- governance intent,
-- recommended usage pathways,
-- optional commercial and compliance programs.
+It does **not** add restrictions.
+It provides **clarity**.

 ---

-## 2. Open Source License (Default)
+## 2. License (Binding)

 All source code in this repository is released under:

 **Apache License, Version 2.0**

-You are free to:

-- use,
-- modify,
-- distribute,
-- embed,
-- fork

-the code, in accordance with the Apache 2.0 license terms.

-This includes (non-exhaustive):
+Apache 2.0 applies **as-is**.

+This includes, without limitation:
 - academic research,
-- experimentation,
-- benchmarking,
 - non-commercial deployments,
-- commercial deployments,
-- internal evaluation.
+- **commercial deployments**,

-The Apache 2.0 license applies **as-is**.
+- industrial production systems,
+- forks and redistribution.

 ---

-## 3. Research and Academic Use
+## 3. Warranty / Liability

-The following uses are explicitly encouraged:

-- academic research and publications,
-- preprints (arXiv, HAL, etc.),
-- reproducible experiments,
-- teaching and educational material,
-- open benchmarking and comparative studies.
+The software is provided **"AS IS"**.

+No warranty is provided, express or implied.
-No additional permission is required for these uses.
+No liability is assumed.

-Citation is requested via the provided `CITATION.cff` file.
+This is not a separate clause.
+It is the Apache 2.0 position.

 ---

+## 4. Canonical Reference

+This repository is the **reference implementation** of SSF.

+Forks are normal in open source.
+However, the SSF reference kernel is defined by:

+- the code in this repository,
+- the preprint in `paper/`,
+- the invariant definition:
+  L = (Φ_c · π) / Ω

+Derivative implementations remain free under Apache 2.0, but should not be presented as the reference kernel if their behavior diverges.

+---

-## 4. Commercial and Industrial Use (Clarification)
+## 5. Commercial Pathway (Non-Legal)

 Apache 2.0 already allows commercial use.

-However, SSF is a **systemic control layer**.
-In safety-critical or regulated contexts, organizations commonly require:

-- documented assumptions,
+The purpose of a future commercial entity (if established) is not to restrict usage, but to provide optional services such as:

-- audit trails,
+- deployment engineering,
-- validation protocols,
+- industrial hardening,
-- compliance reporting,
+- audit methodology,
-- certification evidence,
+- certification and reporting,
-- long-term maintenance guarantees.
+- long-term maintenance,

-This repository provides an open reference implementation.
-It does not claim to provide sector-specific certification or compliance out of the box.
+- sector-specific adaptations.

+This is a service pathway, not a license barrier.

 ---

-## 5. Optional Commercial Programs (Non-Restrictive)

-Independent of the Apache 2.0 license rights, maintainers may offer (optional, non-mandatory) commercial programs such as:

-- compliance support and audit documentation,
-- certification-oriented builds,
-- hardened industrial versions,
-- sector-specific adaptations (finance, aviation, energy, defense, government),
-- SLA, support, and long-term maintenance.

-These programs are **optional** and do not restrict Apache 2.0 usage.
+## 6. Contact

+No official commercial contact exists at this time.
+This repository is published as an open research initiative.

 ---

-## 6. Dual Track Strategy (Planned)

-Aétios Muse Systemic Matrix follows a dual-track strategy:

-### 6.1 Open Source Track
-- Apache License 2.0
-- Community-driven
-- Research, experimentation, evaluation
-- Reference kernel and reproducible benchmarks

-### 6.2 Industrial Track (Optional)
-- Hardened distributions
-- Compliance tooling
-- Certification support
-- Sector-specific integration layers
-- Long-term maintenance

-The industrial track may later be operated by a formal legal entity once registered.

----

-## 7. No Warranty / No Liability

-Unless explicitly agreed otherwise in writing:

-- The software is provided **“AS IS”**.
-- No warranty is provided, express or implied.
-- The authors and contributors assume no liability for damages resulting from the use of this software.

-This clause mirrors the Apache 2.0 license.

----

-## 8. Governance and Future Evolution

-This repository represents a **reference implementation** of SSF.

-Future evolutions may include:

-- certified builds,
-- hardened industrial versions,
-- sector-specific branches,
-- formal verification layers,
-- reproducible benchmark suites.

-Such evolutions do not retroactively alter the license of existing open source code.

----

-## 9. Canonical Repository and Academic Reference

-To reduce ambiguity across forks, this repository is considered the **canonical public reference** for SSF under the AMSM label.

-Academic citations should reference:

-- the repository URL,
-- the release tag (version),
-- and `CITATION.cff`.

-Forks remain valid under Apache 2.0.
-This section is informational and does not restrict forking.

----

-## 10. Contact

-For:

-- industrial partnerships,
-- compliance programs,
-- certification pathways,
-- long-term maintenance discussions,

-contact will be provided through official channels once a formal legal structure is registered.

-Until then, contact is available via the public GitHub repository.

----

-## 11. Summary (Non-Legal)
+## 7. Summary

 - SSF is open source under Apache 2.0.
-- Commercial use is permitted under Apache 2.0.
+- Commercial use is permitted.
-- Research use is free and encouraged.
-- Optional industrial programs may exist in the future.
-- Silence is a right — also in governance.
+- Forks are expected.
+- The reference implementation is this repository.

 ---